zkotti/fun-in-lockdown/guide.md

 * [Citadels](https://en.wikipedia.org/wiki/Citadels_(card_game)): A card game in which on each round, players pick a role, build districts and make actions according to their role.
 * [Trivial Pursuit](https://en.wikipedia.org/wiki/Trivial_Pursuit): A game to test your knowledge about things around the globe.
 * [Scrabble](https://en.wikipedia.org/wiki/Scrabble): A game in which you use random letters to create words.
-* [Ticket to Ride](https://en.wikipedia.org/wiki/Ticket_to_Ride_(board_game)):A strategy game in which players collect train cards and use them in order to create train routes across a real world map and collect points.
+* [Ticket to Ride](https://en.wikipedia.org/wiki/Ticket_to_Ride_(board_game)): A strategy game in which players collect train cards and use them in order to create train routes across a real world map and collect points.
 The purpose of the game is to collect the most points.
 This can be achieved by creating long railways and connecting remote cities which are determined by drawing ticket cards.
-This board game is ideal for people who like strategy, and love using ....Optimization Methods:stuck_out_tongue:
+This board game is ideal for people who like strategy, and love using.....
+Optimization Methods. :stuck_out_tongue:

 ---